drozzy/acme_rl_example/README.md

 # acme_rl_example

 Simple example of acme RL library.
-Takes the official colab tutorial https://github.com/deepmind/acme/blob/master/examples/tutorial.ipynb and makes it runnable with all the necessary dependencies, except for some the mujoco.
+Takes the official colab tutorial https://github.com/deepmind/acme/blob/master/examples/tutorial.ipynb and makes it runnable with all the necessary dependencies (except for jax and mujoco).

 ## Installation